 This post may contain affiliate links.
 Click here to read my full disclosure.

-Today’s guest post is brought to you by Michael Dinich from Your Money Geek.
+Today’s guest post is brought to you by Michael Dinich from Wealth of Geeks.
 Michael is a Financial Advisor and self-proclaimed pop culture geek.
-He offers financial advice and, well, I’ll just let the article speak for itself.
+He offers financial advice, and I’ll just let the article speak for itself.

 This post is inspired by a discussion I had with Melissa Blevins about the power of using analogies to teach kids about money through different financial lessons, including out-of-the-box methods.
-I appreciate her lending me her platform to help you use stories and analogies to improve your own financial lives as well as your children’s.
+I appreciate her lending me her platform to help you use stories and metaphors to improve your financial and children’s lives.

 Sometimes people in the personal finance space question my use of geek culture to teach financial lessons.
-When I have offered to do guests posts on other people’s blogs tying back some financial topic to the latest movie, video game, or comic book I often get some resistance.
-Allow me to explain why I use stories and analogies to teach lessons and why as a parent you should be doing the same.
+When I have offered to do guest posts on other people’s blogs, tying back some financial topic to the latest movie, video game, or comic book, I often get some resistance.
+Allow me to explain why I use stories and analogies to teach lessons and why you should be doing the same as a parent.

-When it comes to personal behavior, we are resistant to change, whether is with finances, fitness, productivity.
-Any improvement in behavior immediately presupposes the old behavior was “wrong” and people (myself included) do not like to be “wrong”.
-The knee-jerk reaction to anyone suggesting we are wrong is to become defensive, maybe make excuses or justification of the behavior.
-Some people go as so far as to become depressed or desponded over a worsen behavior, creating a vicious self-fulling cycle.
+When it comes to personal behavior, we are resistant to change, whether with finances, fitness, or productivity.
+Any improvement in behavior immediately presupposes the old behavior was “wrong,” and people (myself included) do not like to be “wrong.”
+The knee-jerk reaction to anyone suggesting we are wrong is to become defensive, maybe make excuses or justify the behavior.
+Some people go so far as to become depressed or desponded over a worsening behavior, creating a vicious self-fulling cycle.

-Stories, through the use of analogies, metaphors, or just a healthy geeky discussion have a wonderful way of bypassing our defenses.
-It’s much easier to see the faults in some fictional character or situation than our own.
-However, we can see ourselves in these situations and learn from them neither the less.
-In fact, analogies are certainly not a new teaching aid, they have been around since Biblical times.
-Fables have been used for centuries to pass on knowledge, and even today stories and games are used to educate young children.
+Through analogies, metaphors, or just a healthy geeky discussion, stories have a wonderful way of bypassing our defenses.
+It’s much easier to see some fictional character or situation’s faults than our own.
+However, we can see ourselves in these situations and learn from them neither less.
+Analogies are certainly not a new teaching aid; they have existed since Biblical times.
+Fables have been used for centuries to pass on knowledge; even today, stories and games are used to educate young children.

-I think at one point, everyone collectively decides money is such a serious topic that we can’t have a bit of fun with it.
-Well, the masses are not in great financial shape, despite all the financial information available online or otherwise.
-So it’s clear we need to change how the information is presented and thought.
+At one point, everyone collectively decides that money is such a serious topic that we can’t have a bit of fun with it.
+The masses are not in great financial shape, despite all the financial information available online or otherwise.
+So it’s clear we need to change how the information is presented and taught.

 First Things First

-As parents, I think that there are 2 critical topics to teach kids about money.
+As parents, I think there are two critical topics to teach kids about money.

 - The difference between a want and a need

-- Its ok want something as long as you’re willing to do the work to earn it.
+- It’s ok to want something as long as you’re willing to work to earn it.

-Hopefully, you choose the latter, as research suggests, diets based on a combination of increased activity and healthy balanced eating are more successful than dieting alone.
+Hopefully, you choose the latter; as research suggests, diets based on increased activity and healthy balanced eating are more successful than dieting alone.

-So, when we are trying to help our kids have a healthy relationship with money, we want to utilize a similar approach.
-Giving children the opportunity to earn something they want is the financial version of the exercise.
+So, when trying to help our kids have a healthy relationship with money, we want to utilize a similar approach.
+The financial version of the exercise gives children the opportunity to earn something they want.

 Tip: When taking your children shopping, don’t tell them you can’t afford something.
-It’s important you the come from abundance.
-Instead, point out that it’s not in the current budget, as you are prioritizing other things that are of greater value to the family.
-Let your children know, they can make money, save, and budget for these wants if these choose.
+You must come from abundance.
+Instead, point out that it’s not in the current budget, as you prioritize other things that are more excellent value to the family.
+Let your children know they can make money, save, and budget for these wants if they choose.

 Using Video Games to Teach Kids About Money

-Caution: some games may be to mature for your child, it’s important that you understand what games your child can handle.
-Observe, them playing the games and if you see them engaging in any questionable behaver be prepared to intervene.
-Keep in mind most modern games have a social element and your children may be speaking with people online.
+Caution: some games may be too mature for your child; you must understand what games your child can handle.
+Observe them playing the games, and if you see them engaging in any questionable behavior, be prepared to intervene.
+Remember that most modern games have a social element; your children may speak with people online.

 Then you can teach them how to do it themselves!

-Tip: If you’re looking milder games or in particular games for younger children, Nintendo tends to cater to the casual and family crowd.
-Nintendo prides its self on maintaining a safe and family-friendly standard.
+Tip: If you’re looking for milder games or games for younger children, Nintendo tends to cater to the casual and family crowd.
+Nintendo prides itself on maintaining a safe and family-friendly standard.

-Then sit down and have a discussion with them.
+Then sit down and discuss with them.
 Was the effort worth it?
 Would that have saved up and bought something real instead of the in-game currency?
-Did the work take more time then what it takes for the lives to refresh in the game?
+Did the work take more time than it takes for the lives to refresh in the game?